Chapter 11 · Topic 11.3 · Phone & Mail

 The 60-second version

-For a 4–6 month Florida stay, Canadian roaming plans are expensive ($15–$20/day or $45–$75/month with bundled plans).
-Better options: US prepaid SIM (T-Mobile or Mint Mobile, $15–$50/month, no SSN) added as a second line while keeping Canadian plan on a cheap hold/suspend; or eSIM on dual-SIM phones (run both Canadian + US numbers simultaneously).
-Critical rule: never port your Canadian number to a US carrier — you need it for CRA, banking, and provincial health.
-Recommended setup: Canadian plan on minimum maintenance ($15–25/month suspend or lowest tier) + Mint Mobile or T-Mobile US prepaid SIM ($25–40/month) for Florida daily use.
-Total: ~$40–65/month vs $300–600/month in roaming.
+For a 4 to 6 month Florida stay, Canadian roaming plans are expensive ($15: $20/day or $45: $75/month with bundled plans).
+Better options: US prepaid SIM (T-Mobile or Mint Mobile, $15: $50/month, no SSN) added as a second line while keeping Canadian plan on a cheap hold/suspend; or eSIM on dual-SIM phones (run both Canadian + US numbers simultaneously).
+Critical rule: never port your Canadian number to a US carrier, you need it for CRA, banking, and provincial health.
+Recommended setup: Canadian plan on minimum maintenance ($15 to 25/month suspend or lowest tier) + Mint Mobile or T-Mobile US prepaid SIM ($25 to 40/month) for Florida daily use.
+Total: ~$40 to 65/month vs $300 to 600/month in roaming.

 Acronyms used in this guide